An MRI scan is usually done in the outpatient department of your hospital. This means that you have the scan and go home the same day.

 - conditions or injuries that affect your bones and joints, for example, arthritis or sports injuries

-For some parts of your body and for some types of tissues, an MRI can produce clearer results than a CT scan.
-In other circumstances a CT scan will give better images.
+For some parts of your body and for some types of tissue, an MRI can produce clearer results than a CT scan.
+In other circumstances, a CT scan will be more suitable.
 Your doctor will know which type of scan is best for you.

 - Royal College of Radiologists

 - MRI scan.
-Cancer Research UK. www.cancerresearchuk.org, published 16 November 2011
+Cancer Research UK. www.cancerresearchuk.org, Published 13 August 2013

 - Royal College of Radiologists